NREL/HPC/README.md

 ### Contributions are welcomed and encouraged!

 Please give a quick read to our [contribution guidelines](CONTRIBUTING.md) for a rundown on how we'd like the contents of this repository to be formatted.
-We try to keep them short and reasonable!

 ## How to Use This Repository